rochars/bitdepth/README.md

 # bitdepth
-Change the bit depth of audio samples to and from 8, 16, 24, 32, 32 IEEE & 64-bit.
+Change the bit depth of samples to and from 8, 16, 24, 32 & 64-bit.
 Copyright (c) 2017 Rafael da Silva Rocha.
 https://github.com/rochars/bitdepth